 Please note: The nutrition values are best estimates provided as a courtesy.
 The exact values can vary depending on the exact ingredients or brands used.
 If you rely on them for your specific diet and/or health issues, please consult a registered dietician or nutritionist.

-This post was first published in May 2020, and has been republished with updated photos and recipe video in Aug 2020.
+This post was first published in May 2020, and has been republished with updated instructions, photos, and recipe video in Aug 2021.

 If you’d like FREE recipes and meal prep ideas delivered directly to your email inbox every Friday in one short email, then subscribe to the Foodie Friday list HERE, and never run out of ideas on what to cook over the weekend or prep for the week ahead. 🙂